 For any architect who is aiming to crack the Architect Registration Exam(ARE ) to become a licensed professional, this podcast is an ideal one.
 This show is hosted by the founder of Architect and Black Spectacles Marc Teer and architect Mike Newman.

-It has the hosts discussing various specific NCARB and ARE topics, something really beneficial for the aspirants.
+It has the hosts discussing various specific NCARB and is topics, something really beneficial for the aspirants.
 Also, the show includes interviews with well-known architects and recordings of live broadcasts and Q&A sessions.

 As the name suggests, Entrepreneur Architect aims to help architects owning small firms in improving their businesses.
 Launched in 2012 by architect Marc R. LePage, this podcast is a great online educational resource for all such firm owners who want to make it big in the field.